theHoHsiao/Data_release_Sp4_CB/README.md

 (most notably `analysis/analysis_AIC.py`)
 are,
-for reasons we do not fully understand, slightly non-deterministic even on the same hardware, giving results that differ in the 10th significant figure or beyond.
+for reasons we do not fully understand, slightly non-deterministic, even on the same hardware, giving results that differ in the 10th significant figure or beyond.
 This is well beyond the precision we consider in our analysis, and does not affect our conclusions.